 - Low static magnetic fields

-These conditions are incompatible with typical EPR spectroscopy operations, such as probing aqueous or non-crystalline samples, applying strong magnetic fields, or studying species with short coherence lifetimes or spin-spin interactions that require large excitation bandwidths.
+These conditions are incompatible with typical EPR spectroscopy practices, which involve probing aqueous or non-crystalline samples, applying strong magnetic fields, or studying species with short coherence lifetimes or spin-spin interactions that require large excitation bandwidths.

 Proposed Solution

 The restrictive conditions of these proof-of-concept experiments are not a prerequisite for achieving high-sensitivity EPR detection.
-Using recent advances in the fabrication process and the design of quantum circuits, I propose to lift these restrictions and build a quantum-circuit-based EPR spectrometer capable of probing a wide range of spin species and detecting, characterizing, and imaging EPR signals in micron-sized samples.
+Using recent advances made in the fabrication process and in the design of quantum circuits, I propose to lift these restrictions and build a quantum-circuit-based EPR spectrometer capable of probing a large scope of spin species and detecting, characterizing, and imaging EPR signals in micron-sized samples.

 Goals